 Welcome to Cape Cod National Seashore!

-This information is intended to help receptives and guides plan for a satisfying, safe, and successful trip to the national seashore with their guests.
+This information is intended to help receptives and guides plan for an enjoyable and safe visit to the national seashore with their guests.

 Cape Cod National Seashore is a Climate Friendly Park.
 This recognition, which is in coordination with the Environmental Protection Agency (EPA), demonstrates our commitment to significantly reduce solid waste, emissions, and energy consumption over the next several years.
 Idling vehicles, including buses, are an issue at the seashore, whose annual visitation exceeds 4 million.
 Under Massachusetts law, vehicles may not idle.
 Please remind drivers to turn off engines.